Salmon-Computer-Vision/salmon-computer-vision/docs/run_make_cvat_tasks.md

 If we have new labels, we will need to generate new labels-converted.json file.

-Convert the **labels field of the XML file** to JSON and write it in labels.json file.
+Convert the **labels field of the XML annotations file** to JSON and write it in labels.json file.

 Then, run this command to convert labels: